Black Moon Rising: Plot

-After getting the blueprints for the towers from city hall, Quint begins staking them out.
-The Ryland Towers are a pair of office buildings built by Ed Ryland (Robert Vaughn), who is also the head of the stolen car syndicate.
-The basement of the towers is a large "chop shop", and Ryland keeps the best cars for himself and sells the rest.
-He scolds Nina for stealing a car he does not want and cannot possibly resell, but he also will not allow her to keep it for herself.
+Quint gets the blueprints for the office towers from city hall.
+The Ryland Towers are a pair of office buildings built by Ed Ryland, who is also the head of the stolen car syndicate.
+The basement of the towers is a large "chop shop," and Ryland keeps the best cars for himself and sells the rest.
+He scolds Nina for stealing the Black Moon, a car he cannot possibly resell.
 After seeing Nina leave the towers, Quint follows her to a nightclub.
 At the club, they meet and go to her apartment.
-They have sex, then he asks her to help him get the car back; to which she does not respond.
+They have sex, then he asks her to help him get the car back.
 Later, Windom and his team go to the towers to look for evidence to give to the police.
 Ryland's goons kill one of the team members, so they go back to Quint and offer their assistance.
-Meanwhile, Ringer has tracked down Quint, and he and his men attack him, demanding the return of the disk.
-Quint is able to kill two of the henchmen, but Ringer gets away.
+Meanwhile, Ringer has tracked down Quint and demands the return of the disk.
+Quint is severely beaten, but escapes.

-The next day, Nina is summoned by Ryland who confronts her with the tape of Quint outside of the garage, and a tape of them having sex.
+Nina is summoned by Ryland, who confronts her with the tape of Quint outside of the garage, and a tape of them having sex.
 Deeming her a traitor, he locks her in the closet.
-Meanwhile, Quint and Windom determine that since the chop shop entrance is impenetrable from the garage, the best way to get in is through the unfinished, unsecured second tower.
-While Windom destroys the security cameras, Quint goes up the empty tower, crosses over to the other one, and heads down.
-While descending down a ventilation shaft, he discovers Nina in the locked closet and gets her out.
-She then agrees to help Quint steal the Black Moon.
-After knocking out a guard and stealing his uniform, Quint and Nina enter the chop shop and take the Black Moon.
-Ryland has since learned that Nina is no longer locked up and sees her in the garage.
-Windom is on the other side of the garage door and blows a hole in it with C-4, but emergency bars drop down to cover the hole in the door, stopping Quint and Nina from escaping.
+Meanwhile, Quint and Windom determine that since the chop shop entrance is impenetrable from the garage, the best way to get in is through the unfinished second tower.
+While Windom destroys the security cameras, Quint climbs the empty tower and crosses to the other one.
+While descending a ventilation shaft, he discovers Nina in the locked closet and frees her.
+She agrees to help Quint steal the Black Moon.
+Quint and Nina enter the chop shop and take the Black Moon.